researchart/fse20/submissions/reusable/README.md

   - runs Java Ranger in mode 1 on the MerArbiter benchmark.
 16. cd src/MerArbiter-v2/ && ./runMerarbiter-JR.sh && cd ../../../..
   - runs Java Ranger in modes 2, 3, 4, 5 on the MerArbiter benchmark.

+## Collect results
+We urge the artifact reviewers to allocate 54 hours of compute time to reproduce results from Tables 2, 4.
+The below script can be used to collect the current set of results into a CSV format.
+1. cd fse20/submissions/reusable/java-ranger
+2. perl extract-detailed-results.pl logs/ output.csv
+ - this command scans the generated